 Located in the heart of the Guanajuato wine region, Dolores Hidalgo is a beautiful historic town 30 minutes from San Miguel de Allende and 90 minutes from Queretaro.
 Dolores Hidalgo is a town with immense historical importance.
-It is where Father Miguel Hidalgo y Costilla uttered the cry for Mexican Independence against the Spanish in the 18th century beginning the War of Independence against Spanish rule in 1810.
-It’s also famous for its artisan ice cream and Talavera ceramics.
+It is where Father Miguel Hidalgo y Costilla made the famous Grito de Dolores, marking the beginning of the Mexican War of Independence against Spanish rule in 1810.
+It’s also famous for its artisanal ice cream and Talavera ceramics.
 Half of the population makes their living producing ceramics and colorful tiles.
 Here are the Top 6 Reasons to Visit Dolores Hidalgo.

 5. Almealco de Bonfil

-The pueblo magico of Almealco de Bonfil is more of a drive, but still worth visiting.
-Almealco is 1.5 hours from Queretaro surrounded by corn fields and grazing sheep.
-It’s one of the oldest towns in the state of Queretaro having been established in 1538.
-Once an important timber supplier to the French and Spanish, it’s been through battles and an influenza epidemic that almost wiped out the population.
-Today it’s known as the municipality that created the Maria dolls, a program to help boost the town’s economy started by Diego Rivera’s daughter, Guadalupe.
+The pueblo magico of Almealco de Bonfil was established in 1538 and is one of the oldest towns in the state of Queretaro.
+It was once an important timber supplier to the French and Spanish.
+It’s been through battles and an influenza epidemic that almost wiped out the population.
+Today it’s known as the municipality that created the Lele dolls, a program to help boost the town’s economy started by Diego Rivera’s daughter, Guadalupe.
 Twenty minutes away just over the state border with the State of Mexico is Cascadas de la Concepcion, a spectacular waterfall worth a detour.
-Check out our post on Almealco, a Pueblo Magico of Waterfalls and Maria Dolls.
+Check out our post on Almealco, a Pueblo Magico of Waterfalls and Lele Dolls.

 Bonus: San Miguel de Allende